Zeyu-Li/unity-user-guide/README.md

 #### 	5c Movement

+**Legacy *note working past version 2019**

-For movement, generally, Unity's Standard Package can be used so no bones, animations, or controls need to be wired.
+~~For movement, generally, Unity's Standard Package can be used so no bones, animations, or controls need to be wired.
 I recommend importing Unity's character package.
-This is done by,
+This is done by,~~

-1. installing the Unity Standard Package in the **Asset Store**
+1. ~~installing the [Unity Standard Assets Package](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2017-3-32351) in the **Asset Store**~~
-2.
+2. ~~In a new player folder, go to Assets -> Import Package -> Characters and click **Import** (this may or may not work and thus, you may need to import all of the standard package and purge unused)~~
+3. ~~In the imported Standard Assets, go to Characters -> FirstPersonCharacter->Prefabs->FPSController and drag it into the scene~~

+New way:

+Now that no Standard Packages exist, the easiest way to make a player is to create it from scratch

+1.